On the Spectra of Quantum Groups

 A ring $R$ satisfies {\em{the first chain condition for prime ideals}} if all maximal chains in $\Spec R$ have the same length equal to $\GKdim R$.
 This is a stronger property than catenarity.
 It was introduced by Nagata \cite{N} in the commutative case.
 Combining \thref{6} and results of Goodearl and Zhang \cite{GZ}, in Section \ref{Homology} we prove: \bth{7} For all base fields $\KK$, $q \in \KK^*$ not a root of unity, and Hopf ideals $I$ of $R_q[G]$, the quotient $R_q[G]/I$ satisfies the first chain condition for prime ideals and Tauvel's height formula holds. \eth

-Gei\ss, Leclerc and Schr\"oer \cite{GLS} have recently proved that $\UU^w_+$ are quantum cluster algebras for simply laced simple Lie algebras $\g$ and base field $\KK = \Qset(q)$.
+Gei\ss, Leclerc and Schr\"oer \cite{GLS} have recently proved that $\UU^w_+$ are quantum cluster algebras for symmetric Kac--Moody algebras $\g$ and base field $\KK = \Qset(q)$.
 It will be very interesting if cluster algebra and ring theoretic techniques can be combined in the study of $\Spec \UU^w_-$ and $\Spec R_q[G]$.

-{\bf Acknowledgements.} We are grateful to Ken Goodearl for many helpful discussions, email correspondence and advice on the available literature, and to Tom Lenagan for communicating to us the proof of \prref{factor}.
+{\bf Acknowledgements.} We are grateful to Ken Goodearl for many helpful discussions, email correspondence and advice on the available literature, and to Tom Lenagan for communicating to us the proof of the second part of \prref{factor}.
+We also thank the referee whose comments helped us to improve the exposition.

 The research of the author was supported by NSF grants DMS-0701107 and DMS-1001632. \sectionnew{Previous results on spectra of quantum function algebras} \lb{qalg}